Donald Trump's impeachment trial: Seven things to expect | DW | 09.02.2021

 Both Democrat and Republican lawmakers are hoping for a swift trial lasting approximately one week.

-On Tuesday, senators will be allowed four hours to debate the constitutionality of the article of impeachment against Trump — in particular, if it is possible to try a former president.
+On Tuesday, senators will be allowed four hours to debate the constitutionality of the article of impeachment against Trump — in particular, whether it is possible to try a former president.

 They will vote on the constitutionality issue on Tuesday.
 Should the dismissal motion pass, the trial would end at this point.